wouterpeere/GHEtool/README.md

 ## What is *GHEtool*?
 <img src="https://raw.githubusercontent.com/wouterpeere/GHEtool/main/docs/Icon.png" width="110" align="left">

 GHEtool is a Python package that contains all the functionalities needed to deal with borefield design.
-GHEtool has been developed as a joint effort of KU Leuven (The SySi Team), boydens engineering (part of Sweco) and FH Aachen.
+GHEtool has been developed as a joint effort of KU Leuven (The SySi Team), boydens engineering (part of Sweco) and FH Aachen and is currently being maintained by Enead BV.
 The core of this package is the automated sizing of borefield under different conditions.
 By making use of combination of just-in-time calculations of thermal ground responses (using [pygfunction](https://github.com/MassimoCimmino/pygfunction)) with intelligent interpolation, this automated sizing can be done in the order of milliseconds.
 Please visit our website [https://GHEtool.eu](https://GHEtool.eu) for more information.